SamMalikCyber/cybersecurity-portfolio/apply-filters-to-sql-queries/apply-filters-to-sql-queries.md

 ---

 ## Summary
 I used `AND`, `OR`, and `NOT` to target the exact records needed, plus `LIKE 'East%'` and `LIKE 'MEX%'` to handle building tags and country variants.
-These filters narrowed big tables into actionable lists for investigation and system updates without pulling unnecessary data.
+These filters narrowed big tables into lists that can be used for investigation and system updates without pulling unnecessary data.